 We’ll support and empower you, guide you and mentor you, and transform you as an individual — all so that you may do the same for the patients you’ll serve in the future.

 Come to TWU to complete your nursing degree or start one from scratch.
-We offer a bachelor’s degree, as well as weekend/evening programs, for those looking to become a registered nurse (RN) and online programs for RNs looking to complete their degree.
+We offer a Bachelor of Science in Nursing (BSN) degree, as well as weekend/evening programs, for those looking to become a registered nurse (RN) and online programs for RNs looking to complete their degree.

 In the end, you’ll be a qualified nurse prepared to serve with compassion in clinics, home health agencies, public schools and hospitals.

-The Bachelor of Science (BS) degree with a major in nursing is a 4-year curriculum that provides a sound knowledge base through a variety of clinical experiences.
+The Bachelor of Science in Nursing (BSN) degree is a 4-year curriculum that provides a sound knowledge base through a variety of clinical experiences.
 It’s designed to prepare professional nurses with the skills and values to care for diverse populations.